TheGalfins/GNSS_Compare/docs/team.rst

     :align: center
     :alt: Sebastian

-Romanian Young Graduate Trainee in the Directorate of Navigation at the European Space Research and Technology Center working on the Galileo project.
+Romanian Young Graduate Trainee in the Directorate of Navigation at the European Space Research and Technology Centre working on the Galileo project.
 He holds a Master of Science degree in Aerospace Systems – Navigation and Telecommunications granted by the French Civil Aviation University (ENAC) from Toulouse, France.
 After his first year of master studies he worked a summer (2016) at Acorde Technologies in Spain in the area of GPS/INS integration.
 During the second year of studies he developed